mnit-rtmc/iris/docs/incident_dms.md

 Detail        | usually hazard detail: `animal`, `debris`, `ice`, etc Lane Type     | `mainline`, `exit`, `merge` or `CD road`

+If the _detail_ field is blank, the _descriptor_ will be used as a fallback for incidents which match the other two fields.

 ## Locator

 A matching _locator_ determines the second line of a suggested message.
 The